 But leaving church…and thereby religion did not mean that it left me.
 Belief endures.
 I still provide Spiritual Direction and am consistently stunned by the poignant stories of others and our shared hunger for a god that makes sense (while simultaneously remaining bigger and more mysterious than we can grasp or define).
 I am still ordained and if you ask me, I’ll offer you any sacrament you desire.
 I still look at old stories through the lens of original language, finding again and again that Greek and Hebrew are more poetic and profound than we could have ever imagined.
 I’m a passionate feminist who loves theology.
 (This is not a paradox, if you wondered).
 And I still eat s’mores.

 Abandoning religion has hardly been easy; an arduous and life-long journey in many ways.
-But in turning my back on religion I have found belief and saved
+But in turning my back on religion I have found belief and saved face faith.

 Abandoning religion has: